-iOS has unassuming little switches in Messages and Find My Friends for permitting friends and family to see your current geographical location or receive continually updated location as you move about with an iPhone in your pocket.
+iOS has unassuming little switches in Messages and Find My (earlier Find My Friends) for permitting friends and family to see your current geographical location or receive continually updated location as you move about with an iPhone in your pocket.

 It’s a really great feature for power users but also a privacy nightmare for parents.
 You don’t want your kids to walk around with a probe in their pocket, no?

 Responsible parents will weigh the pros and cons of location sharing and restrict the feature so that kids cannot share their location with a stranger, intentionally or not.

 Restrict location sharing on your child’s iPhone or iPad

 1) Open the Settings app on your child’s device and go to Screen Time.
 You can also follow these steps on your iPhone and select your child’s name if you use Family Sharing.

 2) Tap Content & Privacy Restrictions and make sure it’s enabled on the next screen.

 3) Now, tap Location Services and enter the Screen Time passcode.